HFA Audio Setup History 12 – Breaking down the walls – March 2014

 Draining the radiator

-Only part of the mess, as I brought debris away every evening to spread the load…
+Only part of the mess.
+I had already brought debris away every evening to spread the load…

 The electricity conduit on the right side got me in the end.
 It was hidden in a curved manner inside the wall so even though I thought I was steering clear of it, I managed to saw it in half resulting in a complete power shutdown throughout the appartment!
 Luckily it was only a fuse and once the cables were restored all was good afterwards.